Presheaves on lax double functors; or, Instances of models of double theories

 \subsection{Contents of the paper}

 We begin in \cref{sec:background} by providing mathematical background.
 This section can be skimmed by the reader familiar with double category theory through the notion of a module between lax double functors, though we offer new formulations of some old definitions.

-After some background in the subsection below, in \cref{sec:instances} we define the notion of instance of a model of a simple double theory.
-We show that that the category of instances of any such model $X$ is, if the theory is simple, of presheaf type (\cref{prop:instances_presheaf_type}) and, if the theory is cartesian, algebraic (\cref{prop:cartesian_instances_algebraic}) by giving an explicit construction of a category $\kappa(X)$, called the collage of $X,$ whose copresheaves are instances of $X.$ This construction also enables us to construct an adjoint triple between categories of instances induced by any morphism of models.
+In \cref{sec:instances}, we define an \emph{instance} of a model of a double theory.
+We show that the category of instances of any fixed model $X$ is, if the theory is simple, of presheaf type (\cref{prop:instances_presheaf_type}) and, if the theory is cartesian, algebraic (\cref{prop:cartesian_instances_algebraic}) by giving an explicit construction of a category $\kappa(X)$, called the collage of $X,$ whose copresheaves are instances of $X.$ This construction also enables us to construct an adjoint triple between categories of instances induced by any morphism of models.
 We note that the category of instances of $X$ may be seen as the category of lax loose transformations and modulations from the terminal model $I$ to $X,$ though we emphasize the module point of view.
 We prove that $\kappa(X)$ is the lax colimit of $X,$ that is, the initial category admitting a lax natural transformation $X\to \Delta \kappa(X)$, in \cref{prop:collage_universal_property}.

-Our main theorem (\cref{thm:instances-discrete-opfibrations}) arrives in \cref{sec:discrete_opfibrations}, where we define discrete opfibrations between models of simple double theories.
+Our main theorem (\cref{thm:instances-discrete-opfibrations}) arrives in \cref{sec:discrete_opfibrations}, where we define \emph{discrete opfibrations} between models of double theories.